-- Americans with Disabilities Act

-- Title VII of the Civil Rights Act

-- EEOC Technical Assistance, updated December 16, 2020

-- DFEH Employment Information on COVID-19

-- Palomar Community College District COVID-19 Prevention Plan
+- Title VII of the Civil Rights Act - EEOC Technical Assistance, updated December 16, 2020 - DFEH Employment Information on COVID-19 - Palomar Community College District COVID-19 Prevention Plan

-ATTACHMENT 1 RELIGIOUS EXEMPTION REQUEST FORM FOR COVID-19 VACCINATION
+RELIGIOUS EXEMPTIONREQUEST FORM FOR COVID-19 VACCINATION

 The Palomar Community College District affords equal employment opportunity for all qualified employees and applicants as to all terms of employment and prohibits discrimination against employees or applicants based on classifications protected by law, including, but not limited to, religion, creed, and religious belief, practice, or observance.
 Accordingly, the District provides reasonable accommodations for applicants and employees whose sincerely held religious belief, practice, or observance conflicts with an employment requirement, unless providing a reasonable accommodation would result in undue hardship on the conduct of the District's operations.